 These are known as nonsteroidal anti-inflammatory (NSAID) medications.

-However, just like any other medicine, you should check with your doctor to see if nonsteroidal anti-inflammatories are a good choice for you, especially if you have a history of other illnesses.
+However, just like any other medicine, you should check with your doctor to see if nonsteroidal anti-inflammatories are an excellent choice, especially if you have a history of other illnesses.

 Take a Hot Bubble Bath

-Add some essential oils like clary sage, marjoram, or lavender which have incredible soothing effects as mentioned above.
+Add some essential oils like clary sage, marjoram, or lavender which have incredible soothing effects.

 You can enjoy a good magazine or book to melt your tension away and get ready for a good sleep.